scitran/client/Connecting-and-Authentication.md

     st = scitran('stanfordlabs','action','refresh');

-and you will be prompted to enter the new key, which you can obtain from the Flywheel site.
+and you will be prompted to enter the new key, which you can obtain from the Flywheel site as described in the 'First use' case, above.